Skip to main content

 Stress may come from a wanted event, like lifting weights, (“good stress”) or an unwanted event (“bad stress”), but either way, it’s a situation that demands more from us than normal.

 I remember nodding off for two or three seconds at a time while driving through Baghdad at 3 a.m.
 I was in a convoy of 200 vehicles on a non-stop trip down from Mosul.
 It didn’t matter how tired I was—I had to keep going.
 There was no one to take over and nowhere safe to pull over.
 The choice was between staying awake or risking certain death for myself, my sergeant, and my gunner up top.
-I was at the mercy of my chain of command for relief.
+I was dependent my chain of command for relief.

 When that happened, a part of us cried out—usually silently—for someone to bring support, relief, aid or care.